Today’s mortgage rates

 Market data affecting today’s mortgage rates

-- The yield on 10-year Treasury notes increased to 4.501% from 4.430%.
-(Bad for mortgage rates.)
-More than any other market, mortgage rates typically tend to follow these particular Treasury bond yields
+- The yield on 10-year Treasury notes decreased to 4.545% from 4.589% (Good for mortgage rates).
+Mortgage rates often follow these Treasury bond yields.

-- Major stock indexes mostly fell this morning.
+- Major stock indexes dropped this morning.
 (Good for mortgage rates.)
-When investors buy shares, they often sell bonds, pushing those prices down and increasing yields and mortgage rates.
-The opposite may happen when indexes are lower.
-But this is an imperfect relationship
+When investors sell shares and move into bonds, bond purchases can push prices up and yields down, potentially easing mortgage rates.

 *A movement of less than $20 on gold prices or 40 cents on oil prices is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.